-The National Trust proposes that ANZAC Cottage would be a significant addition to its collection of places and stories which tell the story of the ANZAC spirit.
+The National Trust proposes that ANZAC Cottage would be a significant addition to its collection of places which tell the story of the ANZAC spirit.
 In proposing to purchase ANZAC Cottage, the National Trust undertakes that ANZAC Cottage would remain open to the Mt Hawthorn and broader community as a memorial to those who fought in World War I and that it would encourage a high level of community participation in the heritage values of the place.

-The National Trust recognises that ANZAC Cottage is leased to VVAAWA and that an appropriate Memorandum of Understanding would need to be negotiated with VVAAWA to enable continued access and enjoyment of ANZAC Cottage by VVAAWA.
-Similarly, the National Trust proposes to enter into a

-Memorandum of Understanding with Friends that would provide for the continued education and community outreach programs that are managed by Friends.
+In particular, the National Trust is committed to entering into a user agreement with each of VVAAWA and Friends to ensure continued access and enjoyment of ANZAC Cottage by VVAAWA and Friends.
+The National Trust also encourages the continued education and community outreach programs that are managed by Friends in respect of ANZAC Cottage.